Birmingham Age Discrimination Attorneys

 Employees need to establish that they are 40 or older and were adversely affected by an employment action that was motivated by their age.
 The words of supervisors and human resources departments usually provide the best evidence for these cases.
 That is why it is crucial to carefully document any situations in which your age is mentioned at work, such as your supervisor asking if you can still perform aspects of your job because of your age.
 You should also make note of any discipline and exclusion you experience due to your age.

-Over Two Decades of Combined Experience on Your Side
+Over 50+ Years of Combined Experience on Your Side

 Age discrimination continues to be a prevalent issue for workers over the age of 40, which is why our team of skilled attorneys is committed to using our knowledge of the law to help workers fight back against employers who mistreat them and violate the law.
 We are familiar with the various tactics that employers use to discriminate against older employees, and we have the extensive resources you need to prove you have a valid claim.